sannapa2016/Referral-sense-ai/README.md

 ##  The Strategic Problem: The Diagnostic Odyssey

-As shown in the initial project scope (**{12755DFA-EA0D-4610-A00A-A019382796F4}.png**), rare disease patients often wait **5-7 years** to receive an accurate diagnosis.
+As shown in the initial project scope, rare disease patients often wait **5-7 years** to receive an accurate diagnosis.
 This delay is a massive barrier to therapy adoption.

 This tool shifts the commercial strategy from **Reactive** (waiting for referrals) to **Predictive** (finding doctors before they even know they have a rare patient).